PLANNING CROWD CONTROL AT YOUR NEXT EVENT?

 The Importance of Branding Your Company at Your Event

 Once you’re clear on how to best protect and direct the crowds at your event, you can start to focus on other important areas.
 Reinforcing your brand and keeping your organization or company at the forefront of peoples’ thoughts will ensure that they keep you in mind long after the event is over.
-There are a number of products that can be emblazoned with your company or agency’s logo, or feature a design to promote a specific campaign or product.
+There are a number of products in a crowd control plan that can be emblazoned with your company or agency’s logo, or feature a design to promote a specific campaign or product.

 Instruct and Inform

 Sometimes barriers aren’t quite enough to corral your crowds and compel them to continue in the desired direction (how’s that for alliteration?).
 Sometimes you just gotta spell it out for them, literally.
-Fortunately, there are a number of options to inform your event’s attendees via good old fashion words.
+Fortunately, there are a number of options in a crowd control management plan to inform your event’s attendees via good old fashion words.

 - Free Standing Signs: Sign and stands can tell people where to go, where NOT to go, where an event is happening, whether an area is off limits, whether something is canceled…basically any message you wish to convey, provided it’s short enough to fit on a sign and be readable from a reasonable distance.